HetorusNL/aoc-leaderboard/README.md

 `yarn release-minor` // increments the `minor` number of the version
 `yarn release-major` // increments the `major` number of the version

+After creating the new version, add the changed files and create a commit.

-After these commands are executed, make sure to create a tag with matching version number (e.g. matching `v${npm_package_version}`), and push this to the repository, e.g:
+After creating a commit, make sure to create a tag with matching version number (e.g. matching `v${npm_package_version}`), and push this to the repository, e.g:
 `git tag -a vX.Y.Z -m "vX.Y.Z"`
 `git push --tags`
 This causes the CI/CD to create a tagged docker image for both the API and the website with this version number.